Jeyakumar-05/Jeyakumar-05/README.md

   A real-time communication application that enables users to exchange messages instantly over the internet.

 - 🐶 **Pet Adoption Platform**
-  A web application that connects pets with potential adopters through an online system.
+  A web application that connects pets with potential adopters through an online platform.

 - 💰 **Budget Management System**
-  An application designed to help users track income and expenses for better financial management.
+  An application designed to help users track income and expenses for effective financial management.

 ---